Manik2018/NetworkCA/README.md

-This is the forked repository of my account.
 This project is my network class assignment.
 In this project I developed a spring boot application using Maven package builder.
 After running it locally using PostMan as client.
 I deployed the application in AWS elastic cloud beanstalk environment.
 I also created a docker image of ubuntu container containing CURL which acts as a client.
 Hence I demonstrated the use of AWS for web application deployment and docker images. containers through this assignment.

 Following is the process for same.